Skip to content

 • Description (optional): Description of the application container.

-Click on Select container, then choose the container you have just created.
-After that, click the Add application container button.
+Click Select container, choose the container you created, then click Add application container.

 Set the following parameters to configure the application: